domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Patterns weave inter-amongst weaving of the patterns. --Mike Gordon, American Bass Guitarist (in a Phish interview on 1994-06-19)

+Not much of a house, just right for not much of a donkey. --Eeyore

 Oh, bother. --Winnie the Pooh

+Electricity--electricity!
+Conjunction junction--what's your function? --Sesame St.

+Stop; look; and, listen. --Jiminy Cricket